 - Cool Car: Rory's dream car, a red E-Type Jag◊.

-- Death Seeker: The Minotaur.
+- Death Seeker:

-- Demonic Dummy: The ventriloquist dummies.
+- Demonic Dummy: The ventriloquist dummies are Joe's fear.

-- Fate Worse Than Death: Evidently the purpose of the Minotaur's prison.
+- Fate Worse than Death: Evidently the purpose of the Minotaur's prison.
 All it wants is release from its torment, so the prison ensures that will never happen.

 - Food Chain of Evil: Victims of the Minotaur include previous Doctor Who enemies, such as a Judoon, a Sontaran, a Silurian and a Hoix.

-- Foreshadowing: "Amy, with regret, you're fired."
+- "Amy, with regret, you're fired."